Mr-Titos/Francisco-Bot/README.md

 # Francisco-Bot
-Discord Bot that can the worst jokes of the community
+Discord Bot that can do the worst jokes of the community